Dynamic Sparse Training with Structured Sparsity: Method

 \section{Method}

-Most existing sparse-to-sparse \gls{dst} methods, including the state-of-the-art \gls{rigl}, learn an \emph{unstructured} sparse mask, and yet structured sparsity realizes substantially better acceleration in practice.
-Our goal in this work is to introduce structural constraints on the sparse mask learned by \gls{rigl}, in order to make it more amenable to acceleration, at both training and inference time, while not affecting \gls{rigl}'s generalization performance.
-The constant fan-in constraint represents a special case of N:M sparsity where $N$ is the number of non-zero weights per neuron and $M$ is the dense fan-in for each neuron within a given layer.
-While current acceleration results exist only for 2:4 sparsity and rely on specialized hardware (e.g. Nvidia's Ampere GPU architecture), a constant fan-in constraint can also theoretically take advantage of the efficient memory access and throughput increase that N:M sparsity yields \citep{mishra_accelerating_2021}.

-We start with a theoretical analysis to explore the effect of various sparsity distributions with different degrees of structural constraints on the training dynamics of \glspl{snn}, motivating the particular structured sparsity we use.
+Our goal in this work is to introduce structural constraints on the sparse mask learned by \gls{rigl}, in order to make it more amenable to acceleration at inference time while not affecting \gls{rigl}'s generalization performance.
+We first performed a theoretical analysis to explore the effect of various sparsity distributions with different degrees of structural constraints on the training dynamics of \glspl{snn}, detailed in \cref{fig:constfanin,sec:outputnormvariance}.
+Based on this analysis, we did not find any evidence to suggest that the constant fan-in constraint would impair \gls{snn} training dynamics and performance, motivating the use of constant fan-in sparsity in our method outlined in \cref{sec:sriglmethod}.